jese11/HCP-wiki-public/PublicData/HCP Data Release Updates Known Issues and Planned fixes.md

 **DSM\_Antis\_Pct              DSM\_Antis\_T**

-***Completed Fix:Labels and definitions of T-Scores for the ASR Syndrome and DSM-Oriented Scales were updated with the rerelease of the 7T HCP functional data in April 2018.***
+***Completed Fix: Labels and definitions of T-Scores for the ASR Syndrome and DSM-Oriented Scales were updated with the rerelease of the 7T HCP functional data in April 2018.***

 * **"Noise\_Comp" NIH Toolbox Words in Noise variable data incomplete in ConnectomeDB**